Skip to content

 Error mapping

 The adapter maps Jira HTTP responses and network conditions to normalized TrackerError categories.
 The orchestrator uses these categories to decide retry, skip, or fail behavior.
+The mapping applies to both v3 and v2.

 HTTP statusConditionError kindRetryable